srackham/go-rimu/README.md

 ## Rimu compiler command
-The executable is named `rimucgo` and is functionally identical to the [JavaScript rimuc](http://rimumarkup.org/reference.html#rimuc-command) command-line compiler.
+The executable is named `rimugo` and is functionally identical to the [JavaScript rimuc](http://rimumarkup.org/reference.html#rimuc-command) command-line compiler.